 Set goals for each other, be accountable and share regular updates on the progress.
 Your buddy can keep you on track and help you accomplish everyday tasks.

 Search for someone who understands your goals and wants to see you succeed.
 They should also be able to provide constructive criticism as and when required.

 10. Learn from People Who’ve Already Done It

 It’s always a great idea to learn from people who have “been there, done that”.
 Isn’t it?

-Read a self-help book where famous authors write their personal stories on how to develop an effective writing habit.
+Read a self-help book where famous authors write their personal stories on how to develop effective writing habits.

-Books like “On Writing: A Memoir of the Craft” by Stephen King or William Zinsser’s “On Writing Well” are amazing.
+Books like “On Writing: A Memoir of the Craft” by Stephen King or William Zinsser’s “On Writing Well” is amazing.